tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_lamp_settings.md

 ### Lamp Type
 ``Type`` - XPlane2Blender uses this to tell if the artist wants a "Point" or non-"Point" (such as a "Spot") light.
 "Point" lights have no meaningful direction and are therefore used for things like car headlights and blinking runway lights.
 They're more optimizable than non-"Point" spotlights.
 A "Spot" type has a meaningful direction to it and are good for representing things like spotlights.
 Further mentions of ``Type`` will refer to XPlane2Blender's setting unless otherwise noted.

+``Color`` - Custom Lights and old style lights use this for their RGB value

 ## XPlane2Blender Settings
 ### X-Plane Light Types
 X-Plane's light ``Type`` refers to what type of information is required to use them.